ajgallego/programacion-hipermedia-para-dispositivos-moviles/capitulo_red_android.md

 new Thread(new Runnable() {
   public void run() {
     Drawable imagen = descargarImagen("http://...");
-    //Desde aquí NO debo acceder a imageView
+    // Desde aquí NO debo acceder a imageView
   }
 }).start();
 ```